maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries2.md

 $$ \hat{y_{t}} =  (1-\rho) \beta_0 + \beta_1 \hat{X_t} + e_t $$

-Why would we want to remove the auto-correlation ?
+Why would we want to remove the auto-correlation?
 - to derive the OLS estimator of the parameters $$ \beta_1 $$ for example
 - because there is a bias otherwise since $$ u_t $$ would depend on $$ u_{t-1} $$